MilliPress/MilliCache/docs/02-configuration/01-overview.md

 define( 'MC_STORAGE_HOST', 'redis' );  // Redis hostname
 ```

+Defining a constant sets the value and locks it in the admin UI; removing the constant unlocks the setting but keeps its last value.
+Changing a constant behaves exactly like changing the setting in the admin UI: any side effects (such as rescheduling background jobs) are applied automatically on the next admin visit.

 ### Using Admin UI

 Navigate to **Settings → MilliCache** to configure via the WordPress admin.